Oxlahuh-Tzʼiʼ

-Oxlahuh-Tzʼiʼ (died on 23 July 1508) was the second Ahpo Sotzʼil of Kaqchikel Maya city of Iximche.
+Oxlahuh-Tzʼiʼ (died 23 July 1508) was the second Ahpo Sotzʼil of Kaqchikel Maya city of Iximche.

 Biography

-He was a son of his predecessor Wuqu-Batzʼ.
+He was the son of his predecessor Wuqu-Batzʼ.
 He had a long and successful reign and lived through the reigns of two of his co-rulers - Lahuh-Ah and Kablahuh-Tihax.

 Reign

 Oxlahuh-Tzʼiʼ and Kablahuh-Tihax gained a victory over the Kʼicheʼ around 1491 when they captured the Kʼicheʼ kings Tepepul and Itzayul together with the idol of deity Tohil.
 The captured kings were sacrificed together with a number of nobles and high-ranking soldiers.
 After this defeat, two Kaqchikel clans rebelled.
 Oxlahuh-Tzʼiʼ and Kablahuh-Tihax crushed the rebellion on 20 May 1493.

 Death

 Oxlahuh-Tzʼiʼ died on 23 July 1508 and was succeeded by his son Hun-Iqʼ.